quozl/vk2rrt/POWER.md

     * Maximum charge current 15 A,
     * Low voltage cutoff 11.1 V,
     * Low voltage reconnect 13.1 V,
+    * [Datasheet](https://www.rpc.com.au/pdf/victron_SmartSolar_MPPT_75-100_10-20_datasheet.pdf).

+  calculations,

     * Charge current at 180 W input with battery at 11.1 V; 15 A;
-    * [Datasheet](https://www.rpc.com.au/pdf/victron_SmartSolar_MPPT_75-100_10-20_datasheet.pdf).

 ## Risks

-* panels may have been damaged, suggested by David VK2AYO; panel output should be checked, adding series panel will not help,
+* panels may have been damaged, suggested by David VK2AYO; panel output should be checked, adding series panels will not help if one of the panels is damaged,
-* additional series panels of different power won't be tracked properly by the MPPT control algorithm, suggested by James VK2LQZ,
+* adding series panels of different power won't be tracked properly by the MPPT control algorithm, suggested by James VK2LQZ,
-* cable length of 35m does not seem right, trench was much shorter, suggested by Petria VK2FERE,
+* cable length of 35m does not seem right, trench was much shorter, suggested by Petria VK2FERE, see photograph,
 * temperature can exceed 40&deg;C in shed; previous battery had enough thermal mass to avoid damage, but a small-celled AGM battery may not escape this.

 ----